gamblePants/chooseYourOwn/README.md

 ![chooseYour.PNG](https://gamblepants.github.io/img/chooseYour.PNG)

 ## Purpose
-As a game for people to play.
-Also a way for me to improve my JavaScript (and story-telling) skills.
+Primary purpose is a game.
+But also made to help me with learning JavaScript and my story writing.

 ## How to run program
 Run the program online on JSFiddle here: https://jsfiddle.net/gamblePants/unh0ow84/